joelparkerhenderson/vision-statements-and-mission-statements/README.md

 * To make people happy.

 <b>Ducks Unlimited:</b>

-* is wetlands sufficient to fill the skies with waterfowl today, tomorrow and forever.
+* Wetlands sufficient to fill the skies with waterfowl today, tomorrow and forever.

 <b>Facebook</b>